Vegan Mummy Dogs & Mummy Balls

 5 from 9 votes

-These vegan mummy meatballs and vegan mummy dogs are a perfect budget-friendly Halloween appetizer that comes together in a snap.
+These vegan mummy dogs and mummy meatballs are a perfect budget-friendly Halloween appetizer that comes together in a snap.
+Delicious and fun!

 Vegan mummy dogs and ball scattered on a surface with bowls of dipping sauce to the side.